-5 Rules That Helped Me Stop Skipping Workouts and Build Consistency
+5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

-Five habits helped me break my inconsistent workout routine
+Five habits helped me stop skipping the gym and break my inconsistent workout routine.

 Before college, I’d hit the gym 6-7 days per week.